Skip to the main content

 • Strength Required Lift up to 20 kg

 Most biomedical engineering technologists work standard office hours.
-Those who work in health care facilities may have to work shifts.
-These can include weekends and holidays.
+Those employed by health-care facilities may work shifts, including weekends and holidays.
 Some may be on call for emergencies.
 They may be exposed to diseases and hazardous materials.
 Depending on the setting, they may need to wear protective clothing, such as gloves and masks.
 Working in emergencies can be stressful.

-Those who work for equipment makers or service companies may have to travel a lot.
+Those who work for equipment makers or service companies may travel a lot.

 Interests & Abilities